 The transducer of an ultrasound machine emits sound waves at a frequency too high to be heard by the human ear.
 The process works with a transducer (a device similar to a microphone) that obtains an image of a blood vessel (or other soft tissue) that displays the direction and flow velocity of the blood.

-Placing the transducer on the skin, allows ultrasound waves to move through the body to the organs and structures within.
+Placing the transducer on the skin allows ultrasound waves to move through the body to the organs and structures within.
 When these sound waves hit an organ, they return to the transducer (like an echo).
 A computer converts the reflected waves into an image of the organs or tissues being examined.
 An image is possible because sound waves travel at different speeds, depending on the type of tissue they strike or encounter.
-A computer translates the rate at which the sound waves return to the transducer, as well as how much of the sound wave returns, into an image of the body tissue it strikes.
+A computer translates the rate at which the sound waves return to the transducer and how much of the sound wave returns into an image of the body tissue it strikes.

 Ultrasound cannot travel through the air.
 So, to begin, a special gel is spread on the patient’s skin to eliminate air between the skin and the transducer.
 The gel helps obtain the best sound conduction and allows for smooth movement of the transducer over the skin.
 The doctor may move the transducer back and forth to get the best images of the underlying blood vessels and any blood clots that may exist.